Syrmia: 19th century

 In 1807, the Tican's Rebellion, a Syrmian peasant uprising, occurred on Ruma estate and in the village of Voganj in Ilok estate.

-In 1848, most of Syrmia was part of the temporary Serbian Voivodship, a Serb autonomous region within the Austrian Empire.
-By a 1849 decree of the Emperor Franz Joseph, the Voivodship of Serbia and Tamiš Banat was created, comprising Northern Syrmia, including Ilok and Ruma.
+In 1848, most of Syrmia was part of short-lived Serbian Vojvodina, a Serb autonomous region within the Austrian Empire.
+By a 1849 decree of the Emperor Franz Joseph, the Voivodeship of Serbia and Banat of Temeschwar was created, comprising Northern Syrmia, including Ilok and Ruma.

-After 1860, the County of Syrmia was re-established and returned to the Kingdom of Slavonia.
+After 1860, the Syrmia County was re-established and returned to the Kingdom of Slavonia.
 In 1868, the Kingdom of Slavonia became part of Croatia-Slavonia in the Kingdom of Hungary.

 20th century

 On 29 October 1918, Syrmia became a part of the newly independent State of Slovenes, Croats and Serbs.
 On 24 November 1918, the Assembly of Syrmia proclaimed the unification of Serb-populated parts of Syrmia with the Kingdom of Serbia.
-However, from 1 December 1918, all of Syrmia was made a part of the Kingdom of Serbs, Croats and Slovenes.
+However, from 1 December 1918, all of Syrmia was made a part of the Kingdom of Serbs, Croats, and Slovenes.

-From 1918 to 1922, Syrmia remained within the Kingdom of Serbs, Croats and Slovenes and from 1922 to 1929, Syrmia was a province (oblast).
+From 1918 to 1922, Syrmia remained within the Kingdom of Serbs, Croats, and Slovenes and from 1922 to 1929, Syrmia was a province (oblast).
 In 1929, after a new territorial division, Syrmia was divided between Danube Banovina and Drina Banovina, in the Kingdom of Yugoslavia and in 1931, it was divided between Danube Banovina and Sava Banovina.
 In 1939, the western part of Syrmia was included into the newly formed Banovina of Croatia.